Nixirn/CST-305-Proj.1/README.md

 Installation:

-- Download "Project1 Final" code from projects [Github](https://github.com/Nixirn/CST-305-Proj.1)
+- Download "project1final" code from projects [Github](https://github.com/Nixirn/CST-305-Proj.1)
 - Open the code using PyCharm from the file explorer
 - Run code